SETA - SElf-driving TA-xi service

 The collection and submission of local statistics involves different agents :

-The reading of measurements is done by the Local Stats Thread, the latter though is governed by the operation of the Pollution Buffer’s internal data structure.
+The Local Stats Thread reads the measurements, but its operation is governed by the Pollution Buffer’s internal data structure.

 Once the array of measurements is read, its average is calculated.
-Then a data structure is created that will contain both this average of measurements and the other local statistics :
+Then a data structure is created that contains both this average and the other local statistics:

-Every fifteen seconds you will be able to send this data structure to the administrator server via POST, to ensure this you use a thread (Enable Data Thread) that sets a boolean (initialized to false) to true.
+Every fifteen seconds, a POST request sends this data structure to the administrator server.
+To ensure this, a thread (Enable Data Thread) sets a boolean (initialized to false) to true.

-Then the flag will be set to false again, and you will have to wait 15 seconds again for it to be reactivated.
+Then the flag will be set to false again, and it will wait 15 seconds to be reactivated.

 Sliding window